mslinn/web3j-scala/README.md

     resolvers += "micronautics/scala on bintray" at "http://dl.bintray.com/micronautics/scala"

-    libraryDependencies += "com.micronautics" %% "web3j-scala" % "4.2.0" withSources()
+    libraryDependencies += "com.micronautics" %% "web3j-scala" % "4.3.0" withSources()

-Only Scala 2.12 with JDK 8 is supported at present; this is a limitation of the Scala ecosystem as of November 7, 2017.
-Update for v4.1.1 (Feb 5, 2019): Also works with Open JDK 11 and Scala 2.12.8.
+This library is cross-built for Scala 2.12 and 2.13.
+Tested with Oracle JDK 8 and OpenJDK 8 & 11.

 ## Questions and Problems
 This library merely wraps [Web3J](https://www.web3j.io), so if you have questions about how to use this library,